 Judging process and timeline

-The judging process will take place over two phases:
+The judging process will take place over two stages:

-Phase One: All IMNZ members plus approx. 30 non-IMNZ music judges will rank their top 10 albums from the submitted nominations.
-The non-IMNZ member judges will include selected musicians, music journalists and music industry personnel.
+Stage One: A voting academy containing all IMNZ members plus approx. 50 non-IMNZ music judges will rank their top 10 albums from the submitted nominations.
+The non-IMNZ members will include selected musicians, music journalists and music industry personnel.
 Listening facilities will be made available for all judges on-line.
 Voting facilities will be available via the IMNZ website.
 The nominations with the most accumulated votes will be selected as the Taite Music Prize finalists.

 The selected panel will meet to decide the winner of the Taite Music Prize.